ingTen of the best tips for using marketing in learning and development

 #5 Pay super close attention to creative and cut through in learning and development

-Creative writers and directors know they have about 9 seconds at the start of the ad to engage the audience or lose them.
-Given our attention spans this has probably dropped to four seconds.
+Radio and TV creative writers know they have about five seconds at the start of the ad to engage the audience or lose them.
 These seconds either make you or break you.
-Make it about the learner or audience immediately, bring all of the punchy, funny and emotional stuff to the start.
-As we all know, most of the time people don’t act on knowledge if they aren’t emotionally engaged in the outcome so try not to let your most powerful messages get lost in the middle.
-There is not a lot of room so every message you communicate really needs to sing.
+Make it about the learner or audience immediately, bring all of the punchy, funny and emotional stuff to the start and don’t let your most powerful messages get lost in the middle.
+There is not a lot of room so every learning and development message you communicate needs to sing.
 Refer back to your most important key messages.
 Are you covering off “emotional reason” to connect with this message and any of the practical and logistical information the learner needs to take action.

-Due to the absolute explosion of tools to produce and develop assets with high production value, means creating assets or resources on low budget is unbelievable.
-You can make a significant impact on production values very quickly for your learning and development projects.
-At change republic, Australia’s first online marketplace of learning and development professionals and providers, members with hybrid skills like graphic design and instructional design use a broad range of free or low cost tools on the market.
+Due to the absolute explosion of great online tools, creating and producing great marketing content for learning campaigns on a low budget and amateur skills is achievable.
+Make an impact by improving production values quickly for your learning and development projects.
+At change republic, Australia’s first online marketplace of learning and development professionals and providers, members with hybrid skills in video animation, voice, videography, graphic design and instructional design and UX design use a broad range of software.
 Tools to assist with podcast production or video production and free “design made easy” tools like Canva are used frequently by Change Republic experts.
 This you could be the time for you to experiment.
 Hybrid skills continue to be in hot demand in learning and development teams.

 - Very clear on who you’re targeting for the learning experience